Hall algebras and quantum symmetric pairs II: reflection functors: Symmetries of the quantum group

 \section{Symmetries of the $\imath$quantum group $\tUi$}

 In this section, we convert the isomorphisms for the $\imath$Hall algebras in the previous section to automorphisms $\tTT_i$ of $\tUi$, for $i\in \ci$.
-For Dynkin $\imath$quivers, we formulate explicitly the action of $\tTT_i$ on generators of $\tUi$.
+For Dynkin $\imath$quivers, we formulate explicitly the actions of $\tTT_i$ on generators of $\tUi$.